czhangy/UCLA-CS-Electives/Sci-Tech/LING-120B/notes.md

   - Binding domain of pronouns:
     - The smallest `XP` containing the pronoun that has a subject
 -  Principle C: R-Expressions
-  - R(eferential)-expressions = non-pronomnial expressions
+  - R(eferential)-expressions = non-pronominal expressions
     - Proper names
     - Descriptions
   - Principle C: R-expressions cannot be bound